davidmeadejr/github-curriculum-vitae/README.md

  ## 🔎 About

-I was awarded one of 14 positions in Santander's 2017 Technology Degree Apprenticeship program.
-For high-achieving, diverse talent out of more than 900 applications nationwide.
-In addtion to being a Diploma in Financial Studies (DipFS) top percentile achiever, I also received a scholarship to study at The London Institute of Banking and Finance.
-I hold a Bachelor of Science in Digital & Technology Solutions while also gradauting from a full-stack software engineering bootcamp on a full scholarship.
-I have over 4.5 and 1+ years of technical experience shipping features and products for a globally operating FinTech corporate.
-Along with web3 start-ups helping build metaverse and DeFi products respectively.
+In 2017, I was one of 14 selected as a Santander Technology Degree Apprentice.
+A program for high-achieving, diverse talent out of more than 900 applications nationwide.
+I am a Diploma in Financial Studies (DipFS)  top percentile achiever.
+As a result, I received a scholarship to study at The London Institute of Banking and Finance.
+I hold a Bachelor of Science in Digital & Technology Solutions.
+While also being a full-stack software engineering bootcamp graduate via a full scholarship.
+I have over 4.5 years of technical experience for a globally operating FinTech corporate.
+Along with helping build metaverse and DeFi products at web3 start-ups for over a year.
+With a proven record of delivering excellent results in both industries.
 I am passionate about entrepreneurship, product design and blockchain technology.

 <!--  ---